 Psychology Licensure Universal System (PLUS).
 The PLUS is a universal application system that is designed for use by member jurisdictions in their licensure processes.
 The system allows individuals applying for licensure to make application online to a jurisdiction through the PLUS portal, and the information provided by the applicant is primary source verified by ASPPB and is maintained electronically for future use should the individual wish to apply for licensure in other jurisdictions.
 In utilizing the PLUS, applicants do not have to worry about issues such as obtaining signatures from their internship or post doc supervisors, documenting the content of special topic seminars or having to request a transcript after their first application for licensure.
 ASPPB has been working with APPIC to create a seamless system for transferring practicum and internship information directly to licensing boards, and is working with ABPP to create a similar system for transferring specialty recognition applications to the PLUS.
-The PLUS is currently utilized in 14 jurisdictions with another three to begin utilizing the system early in 2016.
-When fully implemented across North America, PLUS will dramatically change the way applicants for licensure obtain their first and all subsequent licenses to practice psychology, and may resolve many of the professional mobility difficulties experienced by licensed psychologists.
+The PLUS is currently utilized in 16 jurisdictions with another three to begin utilizing the system in the next few months.
+When fully implemented across North America, PLUS will dramatically change the way applicants for licensure obtain their first and all subsequent licenses to practice psychology, and may resolve many of the professional mobility difficulties experienced by licensed psychologists because of ability to verify and store critical licensure related information that licensed psychologists can access throughout their career.

 Psychology Interjurisdictional Compact (PSYPACT).
 A joint APA/ASPPB/APAIT Task Force produced Telepsychology Guidelines that were approved by the APA Council and by the ASPPB Board of Directors in August 2013.
 ASPPB established a separate Telepsychology Task Force whose charge was to explore new models to regulate telepsychology practice.
-The Task Force developed the concept of an "E-Passport" which would allow the provision of psychological services by qualified licensed Psychologists via electronic means across jurisdictional boundaries and limited in person practice, without additional licensure in the jurisdiction in which the client was physically present when receiving those services.
-Their work was further expanded to include the exploration of an interstate compact - the Psychology Interjurisdictional Compact (PSYPACT).
-The compact provides a consistent structure for temporary inperson face-to-face practice, as well as the practice of telepsychology.
+The Task Force developed the concept of an "E-Passport" which would allow the provision of psychological services by qualified licensed psychologists via electronic means across jurisdictional boundaries and limited in person practice, without additional licensure in the jurisdiction in which the client was physically present when receiving those services.
+The work of this task force was further expanded to include the exploration of an interstate compact - the Psychology Interjurisdictional Compact (PSYPACT).
+The compact provides a consistent structure for temporary in-person face-to-face practice, as well as the practice of telepsychology.
 ASPPB currently maintains a website dedicated to PSYPACT that can be found at www.psypact.org.
 It includes background materials like a resource policy toolkit, handouts, a frequently asked questions section and a map to track the progress of PSYPACT in each state legislature.
 You can also follow us on Twitter @PSYPACT.
-Currently one state has introduced legislation regarding adoption of PSYPACT and several other state psychology boards and associations have endorsed PSYPACT and are looking to introduce the legislation either this year or next year.
+Last April, Arizona became the first state to pass the PSYPACT legislation.
+Several other state psychology boards and associations have endorsed PSYPACT and are looking to introduce the legislation during their next legislative session.
+Once seven states have adopted the legislation PSYPACT becomes operational and a commission will be established to manage operation of the compact.